GlobalFishingWatch/paper-global-footprint-of-fisheries/Supplemental_Materials/S6 Area of the Ocean that is Fished/calculating_area_fished.md

 fishing_polygon_sf <- st_transform(fishing_polygon_sf, crs = "+proj=cea +lon_0=0 +lat_ts=45 +x_0=0 +y_0=0 +datum=WGS84 +units=m +no_defs")
 ```

 Identify where the fishing and ocean vector files intersect.
-Ensures we clip the fishing raster to the ocean.
+Ensures that for grid cells that overlap the coastline we only include the area that is within the ocean.
+In some sense, this provides a smaller grid along the coastline.

 ``` r
 fishing_ocean_intersect <- sf::st_intersection(x = ocean_cea_sf, fishing_polygon_sf)